Our Team

 Sr. Scientist

 Dr. Tanzella is an energy research professional for the development of alternative energy production, optimization, and utilization.
-Widely recognized as a leader in the international low energy nuclear reaction (LENR) field.
-He spent 32-years as a Sr. Scientist at SRI International with decades of energy device measurement and optimization experience.
-His efforts will bring a wealth of insights for our reactor design and optimization.
+An inorganic chemist by education he is a widely recognized as a leader in the international low energy nuclear reaction (LENR) field.
+However, EFS technology is not LENR it is hot fusion.
+He spent 32-years as a Sr. Scientist at SRI International under Mike McKubre with decades of energy device measurement and optimization experience.
+His efforts bring a wealth of insights for our breakthrough fusion technology design and future optimizations.

 .